nickbrewin/NC-RetroGames/README.md

 # NB-RetroGames

-**Instructions:**
+**Set-up Instructions- Please note that due to copyright laws I cannot provide the game playing software or the games themselves.
+However it is easy to do and i'm happy to help out if you encounter any issues!**

-Insert blank micro SD card into computer.
+**Install recalbox Operating system**
-Download Raspberry PI Imager https://www.raspberrypi.org/software/ Install for your device (Windows or Mac).
+Insert blank micro SD card into computer (Open the disc drive Download Raspberry PI Imager https://www.raspberrypi.org/software/ Install for your device (Windows or Mac).
 Open Raspberry Pi Imager and select ‘CHOOSE OS’. go to ‘Emulation and game OS > Recalbox (Pi4).
 Select ‘CHOOSE SD CARD’ and select your SD card from the list.
 Select WRITE  (This will take around 15mins.).
-Remove SD card and insert.
+Remove SD card and insert back into console (microchip side down)

 **Configure Controllers**
 On first start up a pop up will say x Gamepads detected, hold a button on your device to configure it.